Session Type(s): Panel

 This is the 10-year-anniversary of Howard Dean’s revolutionary digital campaign.
 Despite the rise of Facebook, Twitter, and mobile campaigning over the past decade, email remains the primary way that we drive action and raise money online.
 Hear from veteran experts in the Democratic digital space about what’s working, what’s changed, and what to look for in 2014 and 2016.

-From 2013-2014, she was a senior director at Bully Pulpit interactive, the largest digital marketing firm of the Democratic Party.
-Most notably, Lauren led BPI’s work on Marty Walsh’s underdog mayoral campaign in Boston, serving as the campaign’s digital director for the preliminary and general elections.
+From 2013-2014, she was also a senior director at the digital marketing firm Bully Pulpit Interactive.
+Most notably, Lauren led BPI’s work on Marty Walsh’s underdog mayoral campaign in Boston and served as the campaign’s digital director.

-Prior to joining the Warren campaign, Lauren spent more than six years at Blue State Digital, the technology and consulting firm best known for its work on BarackObama.com.
-As director of online communications, she built and managed a team of talented writers, social media experts, and content strategists in Washington, New York and London that ran programs for more than 100 political campaigns, advocacy groups, and nonprofit organizations.
+Prior to joining the Warren campaign, Lauren was one of the first employees at Blue State Digital, the groundbreaking BarackObama.com technology company.
+As director of online communications, she built the firm’s email team and developed online advocacy, fundraising, and social media programs for more than 100 political campaigns, advocacy groups, and nonprofit organizations.

 Matt Compton is the Digital Director for the Democratic National Committee.
 He previously spent two years in the Office of Digital Strategy at the White House where he directed the email program and ran the team responsible for the petitions platform, We the People.